MagnivOrg/magniv-docs/docs/tutorials/entity-resolution.md

 # Entity Resolution with Magniv

 Entity resolution is the task of determining whether two or more records are referring to the same entity.
-This task is common for data science teams that have to deal with data that does not have a unique key.
+This task is common for data science teams dealing with data that lacks a single, unique key.

-Corporation names is one example where entity resolution can be necissary.
+Corporation names is one example where entity resolution can be necessary.
 A good model should be able to determine that the names:
 - *Magniv*
 - *Magniv, Inc*
 - *Magniv Incoperated*